To use any radio transmitting device in the UK, it will need to either be licensed, or have a specific licence exemption.

 Ships’ radio is used for the safe navigation of vessels and for making distress calls in emergency situations.
 It enables communication with coast stations, port/harbour authorities and with other vessels.

-White spaces are gaps in the radio spectrum which can be used to offer wireless applications.
-TV white space devices (WSDs) are radio equipment which can transmit in the digital terrestrial TV band (470-790MHz) in accordance with powers and frequencies communicated by a White Space Database (WSDB).
+‘White space’ refers to frequencies that are allocated to a service, e.g. Digital Terrestrial Television, but are not being used locally, so can therefore be used by other radio services and applications.
+TV white space devices (WSDs) are radio equipment which can transmit in the digital terrestrial TV band (470-694 MHz) in accordance with powers and frequencies communicated by a white space database (WSDB).